kailash-manasarovar/statement/docs/timeline/2024/october.md

 - There's no reply.

-## Threats at the laundry
+## Threats and a woman at the laundry

 - Whenever I go to the laundry, there is some stalker activity or another.
 - This has been true since they started to drug me back in December 2022.
+- I mention this in more detail in the [November 2023 section](../2023/november.md#the-laundry).
 - Of course, they know where I'm going and what I'm doing so they can spring into action whenever they like.
 - On two occasions in October, threatening young men are in the laundry while I'm there.
-The first group are speaking about 4 or 5 different languages.
+- The first time, a small group of young men are speaking about 4 or 5 different languages.
-- The second group stares at me menacingly.
+- The second time, a group stares at me menacingly.
 I stare right on back.

+### The woman

+- The second time, I see a woman chatting with the lovely man there who manages the laundry.
+- I know her, but I cannot think how.
+- She looks at me, our eyes meet.
+I smile.
+- I have no idea how I know her but I do.
+- I now wonder if she is a member of the Hospitalite de Lourdes, and does service at the baths, like myself.
+- Could that be where I know her from?
+- Did I work with her one session in one of the baths sometime between 2014-2018?
+- TBC.

 ## Rape porn gangs